 Not to mention, if your bike rolls over, it is likely to fall on top of your legs.

 This increases your chances of a fracture.
 The fibula and tibia are at the most significant risk of being broken or fractured in a motorcycle crash.

 You may also suffer ligament damage based on how your legs bend when you fall.

-The other significant risk to your legs are lacerations from your bike contacting your leg, or from road rash.
+The other significant risk to your legs is lacerations from your bike contacting your leg, or from road rash.

 Spinal Cord Injuries